Amazon (GHC ‘18)

 Client: Amazon (Talent Acquisition)

-My Roles: Industrial / UX Designer
+My Roles: Industrial / CX Designer

 Duration: 4 months